klcheung1100/mini_project_generation/README.md

 <h3>5.
 What did you most enjoy implementing?
 <h4>During the project time, I enjoyed the problem solving task most.
 Making challenges offers me a way to gain satisfaction.
 By solving different tasks, I gain a lot of confidence and skills.
 Now I am more familiar with Python and SQL, and more capable of pursuing better programming skills.

+<h3>You can see what I've learnt during the Data Engineering Bootcamp <a href="https://uk.generation.org/manchester/data-engineering/">@Generation</a>